rcannood/qsub/README.md

 (e.g. `/tmp/r2gridengine`), and a remote folder to store temporary data in (e.g. `/scratch/personal/myuser/r2gridengine`).

-After installation of the PRISM package, first try out whether you can connect to the remote.
+After installation of the qsub package, first try out whether you can connect to the remote.
 If you have not yet set up an SSH key and uploaded it to the remote, you will be asked for password.